mquinson/po4a/CONTRIBUTING.md

 This project welcomes contributions!

-And this file intend to get you at full speed as quickly as possible.
+Even if you never contributed to any Open Source project in the past, you are welcome: we are willing to help and mentor you here.
+Check on [First Timer](https://www.firsttimersonly.com/) to learn the basics of Open Source development and Social Coding before you proceed with po4a.

 # Software Architecture